webplatform/docs/css/properties/list-style-type/index.md

 * The property also supports a shorthand syntax which is list-style

-* If the left padding of a line item is set to 0 using one of the padding properties, the list-item markers do not show.
-The padding should be set to a minimum of 30 points.
+* If the left padding of a list is set to 0 using one of the padding properties, the list-item markers do not show only if that list has the default list-style-position: inside; .
+For a better understanding see the examples.
 }}
 {{Related_Specifications_Section
 |Specifications=